Based on transcripts of various lectures given by Yusuf Estes & Dr. Gary Miller

 Quran Means "Recitation"

 The word "Quran" means "that which is recited; or that which is dictated in memory form."
-As such, it is not a book, nor is it something that reaches us only in written form.
+As such, it is not only a book, nor is it something that reaches us only in written form.
 The documentation in writing about the Quran has been preserved in museums throughout the world, including the Topekopi Palace in Istanbul, Turkey, the museum in Tashkent, Uzbekistan and also in England.
-Keep in mind also, the Quran is only considered "Quran" while it is in the recitation form, not in the written or the book form.
-The word for what is written and held in the hand to be read by the eye is called "mus-haf" (meaning script or that which is written down).
+The Quran is still printed up to this day with the verification and supervision of councils of scholars who have the Quran down to memory and who make sure there are no printing mistakes.

 Only One Version - Arabic

 There are no different versions of the Quran in the Arabic language, only different translations and of course, none of these would be considered to hold the value and authenticity of the original Arabic Recitation.
 The Quran is divided up into 30 equal parts, called "Juz'" (parts) in the Arabic language.
 These are learned by Muslims from their very early beginnings as children.

 The important thing to keep in mind about the Quran is the memorization and transmission of the actual "Recitation" just as it came to Muhammad (peace be upon him) from the Angel Gabriel and was learned and memorized by his companions and they in turn, passed it down to their followers and continued in this way until we see today, over 10,000,000 (ten million) Muslims who have committed the entire Quran to memory.
 This is not a small feat.
 After all, how many other works of literary value have been memorized and passed down through so many generations, in the original language, without a single change in even one sentence?